samcho/starter-project1-phy320620-fall2024/README.md

 ```
 module load apps/vmd/1.9.4a57
 ```
+Note: It is much slower to run VMD on the DEAC HPC Cluster because the graphics needs to be transferred across a network instead of being rendered directly on your laptop.

 2. Run VMD by typing “vmd” in your Terminal or Powershell program.
 There will be two windows that open: 1) VMD Main and 2) OpenGL Display.
 Open up and load a biomolecule by going to the “VMD Main” window and selecting File --> New Molecule… .
 A new window titled “Molecule File Browser” will open.